HoodyH/Cerbero-Robot/README.md

 ### Cerbero Robot

-One of my best hightschool project
+One of my best high school project

 ## More about this prject